hansake/Whitesmiths-C-compiler/compiler/c_compiler_v2.2/README.md

 This directory contains the source code for Whitesmiths C compiler edition 2.2.
 It also contains Makefiles to cross compile a compiler for CP/M.

-I have used a cross compiler ported to a modern 64 bit system by Mark Ogden.
+I have used a Whitesmiths compiler ported to a modern 64 bit system by Mark Ogden.
+This cross compiler is not yet publicly available but will hopefully be soon.

 To build a C compiler package for CP/M on 8080 run this command on the top level of the file tree:
 * make distr